marilyne-linkurious/documentation/content/apidoc-examples/content/getting-started/obtain-an-api-key.md

 The preferred way to use the Linkurious APIs is to access them via API key.
 First, though, we have to obtain the API key by creating an **application**.
-To do so we will use the `POST /api/admin/applications` API.
+To do so, we will use the `POST /api/admin/applications` API.

 To use thi API, though, we need to be authenticated as an **admin** by using HTTP cookie authentication.